rust-lang/book/second-edition/src/ch16-01-threads.md

 By adding the `move` keyword before the closure, we force the closure to take ownership of the values it’s using, rather than allowing Rust to infer that it should borrow.
-The modification to Listing 16-3 shown in Listing 16-5 will compile and run as we intend:
+The modification to [Listing 16-3][Listing-16-3] shown in Listing 16-5 will compile and run as we intend:

 <span class="filename">Filename: src/main.rs</span>